-Sofia Richie Flaunts Rock Hard Abs In A Pink Bikini As She Lives Her Best Life
+Sofia Richie Flaunts Rock-Hard Abs In A Pink Bikini As She Lives Her Best Life

-Sofia Richie posted a new Instagram photo set today, as she noted in the captions that she’s living her best life.
-And the photos made that apparent, as she rocked a light pink bikini against a light blue backdrop.
-The top was a classic triangle-style, and the bottoms were matching.
-The bombshell took the opportunity to flaunt her toned body.
-In particular, her rock hard abs were on full display.
-She wore her hair down in a casual look, while it blew in the wind.
-She accessorized with a pair of black sunglasses and a short necklace.
-She didn’t seem too be wearing any rings or bracelets, although her light lavender manicure popped against her glowing tan.
-Behind her, you could see a board with boots.
+Sofia Richie posted a new Instagram photo set today, as she noted in the caption that she’s living her best life.
+The photos made that apparent, as she rocked a light pink bikini against a light blue backdrop.

+In the snaps, Sofia was wearing a classic triangle-style top with matching bottoms, giving her the opportunity to flaunt her toned body.
+In particular, her rock-hard abs were on full display.
+She wore her hair down in a casual look while it blew in the wind.
+The model accessorized with a pair of black sunglasses and a short necklace — she didn’t seem to be wearing any rings or bracelets, although her light lavender manicure popped against her glowing tan.
+Behind her, viewers could see a board with boots.

 The six photos all showed her striking a variety of poses, as she posed in a tropical setting.
-Water stretched behind her into the horizon, with clouds that hung low to the ground.
-Plus, the sky was sunny and blue.
+The water stretched behind her into the horizon, with clouds that hung low to the ground amid a sunny backdrop.
 The first photo showed Sofia sitting up while bracing herself with her right hand, while the second showed her looking to her left with her hands in the air.

 Sofia also popped her hips, raised her arms, and spread her legs in the subsequent shots.
 In all of them, the stunner exuded sultry vibes, as she showed off her figure.
 She maintained her signature pout throughout the photoshoot.
-Plus, her tan looked on point, as the model proved that she maintains her bikini bod all year long.
+Furthermore, her tan looked on point, as the model proved that she maintains her bikini body all year long.

 Fans left tons of compliments for the stunner in the comments section, with many people focusing on her toned body.